pedro757/pedro757/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on open source projects (For Free).
+- 🔭 I’m currently working on open source projects (For Fun).
 - 🌱 I’m currently learning WEB 3, Blockchain, and AI.
 - 👯 I’m looking to collaborate on Neovim communitty.
 - 📫 How to reach me: